sunjay/lion/README.md

 Function declaration syntax is syntatic sugar for defining a `PREFIX` operator with high precedence.

+TODO: Everything is left-associative right now, this may be changed in later versions to be configurable

 ### Examples
 ```
 $ operator INFIX 6 "$$" (\x y = x * y + x)